A quiescent galaxy in a gas-rich cosmic web node at z~3: Observations and data reduction

 \subsection{Near-infrared and optical spectroscopy}

-The Red Potato galaxy MQN01~J004131.9-493704 was observed with JWST NIRSpec/MSA as part of the program GO 1835.
+The Red Potato galaxy MQN01~J004131.9-493704 was observed with the JWST NIRSpec Micro Shutter Array (MSA) as part of the program GO 1835.
 A filter and grating combination of F170LP/G235H was used, leading to a spectroscopic resolution of $R= 2000$-$3700$ in the wavelength range of 1.7-3.2~$\mu m$.
 The total exposure time on source was 7 hr.
 More details about the observation setup can be found in \cite{Wang2025}.

-Data reduction was conducted using the official {\sc jwst} pipeline version 1.16.0 and CRDS version jwst\_1290.pmap.
+Data reduction was conducted using the official {\sc jwst} pipeline version 1.16.0 and the Calibration Reference Data System version jwst\_1290.pmap.
 The Red Potato galaxy shows a bright continuum on the 2D spectrum, the spatial profile of which can be fit with a Gaussian with a width of 1.1 NIRSpec pixel (0.12 arcsec) in standard deviation.
 A 3-$\sigma$ spatial window, corresponding to a full width of 7 pixels, was adopted for the galaxy 1D spectrum extraction.
 The background was measured locally from sky regions in the same slit which are 11-16 pixels away from the galaxy center, and subtracted from the galaxy spectrum.
 A flux calibration was performed onto the extracted spectrum using the integrated galaxy fluxes measured from the imaging data, in order to correct for the flux loss out of the NIRSpec slit, which is described in Appendix \ref{sec:appendix_slitloss}.

-The galaxy redshift is measured to be 3.2496$\pm$0.0006, which is determined by fitting the galaxy stellar continuum using \textsc{ppxf} (\citealt{Cappellari2023}; Section \ref{subsec:analysis_kinematics_outflows}).
-The uncertainty quoted for the redshift is at 2-$\sigma$, corresponding to a velocity uncertainty of 40 km/s, and it is calculated by bootstrapping the residual noise in the fitting following \cite{Cappellari2023}.
+The galaxy redshift is 3.2496$\pm$0.0006, which was determined by fitting the galaxy stellar continuum using \textsc{ppxf} (\citealt{Cappellari2023}; Sect.\ \ref{subsec:analysis_kinematics_outflows}).
+The uncertainty quoted for the redshift is at 2-$\sigma$, corresponding to a velocity uncertainty of 40 km/s, and it was calculated by bootstrapping the residual noise in the fitting following \cite{Cappellari2023}.

-The galaxy and its surrounding field were also observed by the VLT/MUSE with a depth of 10 hours, as part of a Guaranteed Time Observations Program (ID 0102.A-0448; P.I.
+The galaxy and its surrounding field were also observed by the VLT Multi-Unit Spectroscopic Explorer (MUSE) with a depth of 10 hours, as part of a Guaranteed Time Observations Program (ID 0102.A-0448; P.I.
 Cantalupo).
 Details regarding the observations, data reduction, postprocessing, extraction of the Ly$\alpha$ line emission will be presented in Cantalupo et al. (in prep.; see also \citealt{Galbiati2025}).
-The galaxy is detected with spatially extended Ly$\alpha$ emission, the radial extent of which will be presented in Section \ref{sec:measurements}.
+The galaxy is detected with spatially extended Ly$\alpha$ emission, the radial extent of which will be presented in Sect.\ \ref{sec:measurements}.